raleel/cfi-srd-pt/0008_Combat.md

 ### Cover

-Opponents use Cover to obstruct attacks against them, by either physically blocking a blow due to the toughness of the interposing material, or by obscuring where precisely the foe is.
+Opponents use Cover to obstruct attacks against them, by either physically blocking a blow due to the toughness of the interpoCanto material, or by obscuring where precisely the foe is.
 The precise value of cover depends on the thickness of its protection and the extent of its coverage.

 An attack against a target that lands on an obscured Hit Location will be blocked to the extent of the cover's inherent protection.
 Cover can be partially negated either by use of the Choose Location Special Effect to aim at visible parts of the target, or striking through the cover if the weapon is capable of penetrating it.